 Rising junior Drew Commesso is also a Chicago Blackhawks draft pick.
 The goaltender was selected 46th overall in the 2020 Entry Draft.

-Hutson is not slated to join the Terriers until 2023-24, but his older brother, Quinn, will be joining the Terriers this fall.
+Hutson’s older brother, Quinn, will also be joining the Terriers this fall.
 The younger Hutson totaled 63 points (10g, 53a) in 60 games with the United States National U-18 team this past season, leading the team in assists.
 At the 2022 World Juniors, Hutson was named top defenseman while leading the U.S. to a silver medal.
 He tallied eight points (all assists) in six games.

 Listed at 5-foot-8, 159 pounds, the blue liner has drawn comparisons to recently appointed Terrier captain, Domenick Fensore (5-foot-9, 165 pounds).
 Hutson received the E.J.
 McGuire Award of Excellence at the NHL Awards on June 20.
 The award is annually awarded to “a candidate who best exemplifies commitment to excellence through strength of character, competitiveness, and athleticism,” as described by the NHL.
 He joins rising junior Luke Tuch as Montreal Canadiens draft picks at BU.
 Tuch was selected 47th overall in the 2020 Entry Draft.

 As for the other BU commit who heard their name called this weekend, Kaplan finished ninth on the U.S. U-18 team with 38 points (13g, 25a) in 53 games.
 The Bridgewater, NJ native grew up about 90 minutes from Philly, but said he grew up a New York Rangers fan, while his brother was a Flyers fan.